cloudflare/cloudflare-docs/products/workers/src/content/tutorials/authorize-users-with-auth0/index.md

 ## Verifying the token and retrieving user info

-With our application persisting authentication data in Workers KV and associating it to the current user via a cookie, you are now prepared to fill out the `verify` function defined earlier in the tutorial.
+With your application persisting authentication data in Workers KV and associating it to the current user via a cookie, you are now prepared to fill out the `verify` function defined [earlier in the tutorial](/tutorials/authorize-users-with-auth0#authenticating-a-user).
 This function will look at the `Cookie` header and try to locate the authentication information that you persisted in Workers KV.

 To begin, install the NPM package [`cookie`](https://www.npmjs.com/package/cookie), which you will use to simplify parsing the `Cookie` header in the `request`: